efernie/backbone-contact-example/README.md

 <a name="introduction"> Introduction: </a>
 ---
 This repo is ment to serve as an example on how to use require.js, backbone.js together in harmony.
 I have been using backbone for a while now and wanted to take a crack at seeing if I could possibly teach others how to use the library to the fullest extent.
 Also wanted to teach you about using require.js to help understand the way AMD works.
+These instructions will go over most of what backbone has to offer.

 <a name="libsused"> Libraries Used: </a>
 ---